Student Educational Records

 - The right to submit a written complaint to the Family Educational Rights and Privacy Office, U.S. Department of Education, Washington, D.C. concerning the alleged failure of the College to comply with the Act and its implementing regulations.

-Under the provisions of the Family Educational Rights and Privacy Act of 1974 (PL93-380) and amended in 1992) (FERPA), directory information is considered public information and, as such, may be made available through the approval of the Dean of Student Affairs and, when appropriate, the Registrar to third parties unless you request to be excluded from such published information.
-Directory information may include your name, your parents' name, local and home address, e-mail address, and telephone numbers, date and place of birth, major field of study, class year, dates of attendance, degrees, related to participation in officially recognized activities and sports, dates to be used in determining eligibility for honors and awards, activities, intercollegiate athletic participation, other appropriate recognition, and educational agencies and institutions attended by the student.
+Under the provisions of the Family Educational Rights and Privacy Act of 1974 (PL93-380) and amended in 1992) (FERPA), directory information is considered public information and, as such, may be made available through the approval of the Vice President for Student Life and Dean of Students and, when appropriate, the Registrar to third parties unless you request to be excluded from such published information.
+Directory information may include your name, your parents' name, local and home address, email address, and telephone numbers, date and place of birth, major field of study, class year, dates of attendance, degrees, related to participation in officially recognized activities and sports, dates to be used in determining eligibility for honors and awards, activities, intercollegiate athletic participation, other appropriate recognition, and educational agencies and institutions attended by the student.
 If you do not wish to have this information about you made public, you must complete the “Request for a Directory Hold” form in the Office of the Registrar, 109 Long Hall, by the end of the drop/add period in any term.
 The directory hold will remain in effect until you request that it be removed.
 Seniors are urged to remove this hold prior to graduation.
 Otherwise, the College will not be permitted to respond to calls from potential employers.

 Release of Student Information